Breastfeeding is Best!

 - it's time to wean because the milk keeps coming - expressing helps you manage this change.

 Amazon have different types of pumps, both manual and electric.
-I used this pump, it was great - did the job perfectly.
 I like AVENT products - they are well researched and well made and are BPA free.
-It is a manual pump.

 If you express then you will need to store your milk properly.
 You will need special containers that can be easily sterilized and that are used for this purpose only.
 Make sure they are BPA free.